Get started with ArcGIS Online

 Change the style

 Although the evacuation routes stand out more against the light basemap, they could be even more eye-catching.
 You'll change the layer's style, also known as its symbology, to give the routes a brighter color and a thicker line width.

 - In the Contents pane, point to the Hurricane Evacuation Routes layer and click the Change Style button.

 The Change Style pane appears.
 Layers can have either a single symbol or multiple symbols based on attribute information such as names or speed limits.
 You'll learn more about attribute information later.
-Right now, you're only interested in showing the location of roads, not particular characteristics of each road, so you'll continue to symbolize the layer with a single symbol.
+Right now, you're only interested in showing the location of roads, not particular characteristics of each road, so you'll symbolize the layer with a single symbol.

 - For Location (Single symbol), click Options.

 The pane changes to provide multiple style options, such as the layer's transparency or the range of map extents at which it is visible.
 You'll change the color and size of the symbol itself.

 A window appears with a color palette and other options.